Steven Ray rated Bright Dead Things: 4 stars

-I’m interested in a multitude of things, including social justice, socialism, history, poetry, magical realism (fiction), capitalism, race, class struggle, wine, baseball, music…
+I’m interested in a multitude of things, including social justice, socialism, history, poetry, magical realism (fiction), capitalism, race and class struggle, plus stuff like wine, baseball and music.

-So mostly non-fiction, though I read maybe two novels per year.
+So mostly non-fiction, though I read maybe two novels per year and maybe one poetry collection.

 This link opens in a pop-up window

-The Motorcycle Diaries (Spanish: Diarios de motocicleta) is a posthumously published memoir of the Marxist …
+The Motorcycle Diaries (Spanish: Diarios de motocicleta) is a posthumously published memoir of the Marxist revolutionary Ernesto "Che" Guevara.
+It …

 A very entertaining read.
 I expected more talk of revolution, but instead got vivid descriptions of the scenes and people Ernesto and his friend Alberto, as they made their way from Buenos Aires to Chile and up the west coast of South America and on to Caracas, encountered on their trek.
 Still, there were seeds planted on that trip and comments of the injustices he saw.